derkork/godot-statecharts/manual/manual.md

 >
 > This means that if you call `send_event` in a `_ready` function it will most likely not work as expected.
 If you must send an event in a `_ready` function, you can use `call_deferred` to delay the event sending by one frame, e.g. `state_chart.send_event.call_deferred("some_event")`.

+##### Multiple transitions on the same state
+A single state can have multiple transitions.
+If this is the case, all transitions will be checked from top to bottom and the first transition that reacts to the event will be executed.
+If you want to have multiple transitions that react to the same event, you can use [guards](#transition-guards) to determine which transition should be taken.

 ##### Event selection and management

 Starting with version 0.12.0 the plugin provides a dropdown for events in the editor UI.
 This dropdown allows you to quickly select an event from a list of all events that are currently used in the state chart.
 This helps to avoid typos and makes it easier to find the event you are looking for.